gwu-libraries/scholarspace-hyrax/README.md

 Edit `/etc/ImageMagick-6/policy.xml` to allow/disallow file types that may be processed for derivatives.
 For example, to allow PDF files, remove the line that blocks PDF files.

+### Set up Sidekiq as a daemon process

+*  Copy `sidekiq_conf/sidekiq.service` to `/lib/systemd/system` and set ownership to root.
+Verify that the application path, rvm path, and queue names in `sidekiq.service` are consistent with the current deployment locations and queue names.
+*  You may need to start Sidekiq using `sudo service sidekiq start` after this initial setup.
+This should not be necessary after system reboots.
+*  Make sure that `production.rb` is set to use sidekiq as the `queue_adapter` as per `production.rb.template`

 ### Final Deployment

 * Prepare databases and assets for production